Samir Handanović: 2007–2010: Return to Udinese and established first choice

-2009–10 season

 Despite the arrival of the Venezuelan goalie Rafael Romo, Handanović retained his spot as the number one goalkeeper.
-He started his fourth season as an Udinese player by featuring full-90 minutes in team's opening league match of the season, a 2–2 home draw against Parma.
-He kept his goal intact for the first time this season on 19 September in matchday 4 against Napoli, which ended in a goalless draw.
+He started his fourth season as a Udinese player by featuring full-90 minutes in team's opening league match of the season, a 2–2 home draw against Parma.
+He kept his goal intact for the first time this season on 19 September in matchday four against Napoli, which ended in a goalless draw.

-During the 2009–10 campaign, Handanović was the most used player on the field, collecting in total 40 appearances, including 37 in league.
-In Serie A, he made a total of 130 saves which were priceless for Udinese, who ended the season in 15th position.
+During the 2009–10 campaign, Handanović was the most used player on the field, collecting a total of 40 appearances, including 37 in the league.
+In Serie A, he made a total of 130 saves as Udinese ended the season in 15th place.

-2010–11 season
+2010–2012: Most saved penalties in one season and departure

 Before the start of the season, Handanović changed the squad number from 22 to 1.
 The squad started the 2010–11 season with four losses in its first four Serie A weeks, leaving Udinese in last place.
 Handanović kept his first clean sheet of the season on 26 September 2010 during a goalless draw against Sampdoria, helping the team to collect its first point of the season.

-During a match against Lazio in May 2011, he saved a penalty from Mauro Zárate, his sixth saved penalty during the 2010–11 season that equaled the all-time league record set in the 1948–49 season for most penalties saved during the course of a single season.
+During a match against Lazio in May 2011, he saved a penalty from Mauro Zárate, his sixth saved penalty during the 2010–11 season that equalled the all-time league record set in the 1948–49 season for most penalties saved during the course of a single season.
 Due to his performances, he was named to the Serie A Team of the Year for 2010–11.

-2011–12 season

 On 16 August 2011, he played his first ever UEFA Champions League match against Arsenal, in the first leg of the play-off round, being beaten by a Theo Walcott 4th-minute goal in a 1–0 away loss at Emirates Stadium.
 In the returning leg at Stadio Friuli after one week, Udinese was leading after 50 minutes, but Arsenal come back to beat Handanović twice in a span of 14 minutes with Bianconeri Friuliani being eliminated with the aggregate 3–1.

 Handanović kept a clean sheet in team's opening league match against Lecce, helping the team to a 2–0 away win.
 Udinese and Handanović were unbeaten in their first seven Serie A games, and only conceded one goal in that period, which was the best defensive record in top European leagues at the time.

 Inter Milan

+Transfer

 On 4 July 2012, Gino Pozzo, son of Udinese owner Giampaolo Pozzo, confirmed that an agreement had been reached for Handanović to join Inter Milan, with Inter paying a reported €11 million plus Davide Faraoni for his services; the transfer was made official by Inter five days later.
 Handanović was brought in to replace the Brazilian goalkeeper Júlio César to take over as first-choice goalkeeper.
 He signed a contract worth a reported €2 million per season, plus bonuses.